-Homework: One homework per chapter will be assigned throughout the semester.
+Homework: One homework per chapter will be assigned throughout the semester through Mastering Astronomy.
 The assignment with the lowest grade will be dropped.
 Late homework will be penalized 10% per day.

 Exams: There will be two exams given over the course of the semester: one midterm exam and a final exam.
 The midterm exam will cover material up to the date of that exam and the final exam will primarily cover material after the midterm exam; both will include material from lecture and the book.
-The Final Exam is scheduled for 04/29/2020 @ 3:00PM - 5:00PM.
+The Final Exam is scheduled for 04/30/2020 @ 7:30 AM - 9:30 AM.
 Bring a working non-internet-capable scientific calculator, at least two pencils (with erasers), and your ID with you to both exams.

-Project: A handout and discussion to explain the project fully will be provided early in the semester.
+Project: Since this is a course about Life in the Universe, there will be a design-your-own-alien project.
+A handout and discussion to explain the project fully will be provided early in the semester.
 All guidelines including due dates will be provided in the handout.